 Paid Content Promotion Tools

-You can use the tools listed above for free, but any good content strategy includes a mix of organic and paid promotion.
+You can use the tools listed above for free, but the best content strategy includes a mix of organic and paid promotion.

 You can also use display ads from Google AdWords, using plain text, images, videos, and more.